Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​Solving the puzzle of the 6 DP / 4 DP cap system is a critical step.
 For instance, a player building a Technology deck might be tempted to combine the 3 DP Strategic Bombardment with the 2 DP Integrated Systems.
 However, this would result in 5 Technology DP, making the combination illegal.
 A legal alternative would be to pair Strategic Bombardment (3 Tech DP) with Rudimentary Toolkit (1 Tech DP), for a total of 4 Tech DP.
 This leaves 2 Total DP to be filled by missions from other domains, solidifying a 4 Tech, X, Y DP profile and defining the deck's access to different strategic tools.

-​2.3 The Command Engine: Setting Your CP Salary
+​2.3 The Mana Sink Engine: Managing Your Runtime Costs

-​Beyond defining card legality, Mission cards are the economic engine of a deck.
-The combined CP value of a player's chosen Mission cards determines the base amount of Command Points they will calculate during each Game Round's Start of Round Step.
-This forms a consistent CP "salary" that fuels all actions during the game.
+​Beyond defining card legality, Mission cards are the economic anchor of a deck.
+Because every player now receives a standardized, universal salary of exactly 15 Command Points (CP) at the Start of Round Step, Missions no longer dictate a fluctuating baseline income.
+Instead, analysis of Mission cards reveals the core economic principle of the game: Dynamic Temporal Resource Exchange.

-​Analysis of Mission cards reveals the core economic principle of the game: Temporal Resource Exchange.
-There is a strict, inverse mathematical relationship between the early-game RP salary a Mission provides and the power of its late-game Theater Level abilities.
-A player who drafts a Mission Card containing a catastrophic Theater 3 climax—such as a total board wipe—must pay for that inevitable future power through a severely taxed, lower early-game CP salary.
+​There is a strict, direct mathematical relationship between the power of a Mission's late-game Theater Level abilities and the runtime CP cost required to activate them.
+A player who drafts a Mission Card containing a catastrophic Theater 3 climax—such as a total board wipe—must pay for that inevitable future power by sacrificing a massive portion of their 15 CP salary during the specific round they wish to detonate it, severely taxing their operational tempo.

-​Conversely, a Mission Card that offers negligible late-game escalations compensates the player by providing a massive influx of early-game Command Points.
+​Conversely, a Mission Card that offers negligible late-game escalations compensates the player by requiring almost zero CP upkeep to trigger, leaving their full 15 CP salary available for deploying units and casting spells.
 This forces architects to decide exactly when their deck is designed to peak.
-Do you draft a high-RP "Vanguard" package to overwhelm the board in Theater Level 1, knowing you have no late-game power?
-Or do you draft a heavily taxed "Doomsday" package, surviving on a razor-thin economy early in order to guarantee game-ending explosions when the board reaches Theater Level 3?
+Do you draft a low-upkeep package to overwhelm the board with a full 15 CP action economy every round?
+Or do you draft a heavily taxed "Doomsday" package, knowing you will have to paralyze your own deployment phase to afford your game-ending explosions when the board reaches Theater Level 3?

 ​This creates another layer of strategic choice.
 A player might opt for a high-yield but high-risk approach, centering their deck on a single 4 DP Keystone mission.
-A package of Singularity Engine (6 RP), Hedge Magic (2 RP), and Pledge of Faith (3 RP) would yield a base of 11 CP per round, but locks the player into a 4 Tech DP strategy.
-Another player might choose a more diversified portfolio of six different 1 DP missions.
-This could yield a higher salary (e.g., a combination totaling 15 RP) and grant access to all six domains (1-1-1-1-1-1), offering incredible flexibility.
-However, the passive and one-time abilities of these missions would be individually weaker and less synergistic.
-Choosing a Mission package is therefore akin to setting an investment strategy: a concentrated, high-risk, high-reward "stock" versus a diversified, lower-yield "mutual fund."
+A package built around Orbital Annihilation Protocol forces the player into a 4 Tech DP strategy and demands massive CP investments during the match to utilize its bombardment passive and board-wipe climax.
+Another player might choose a more diversified portfolio of six different 1 DP missions, granting access to all six domains (1-1-1-1-1-1) with incredibly cheap runtime activation costs, offering incredible flexibility.
+However, the passive and one-time abilities of these missions would be individually weaker.
+Choosing a Mission package is therefore akin to setting an investment strategy: preparing to pay for a concentrated, high-reward "stock" versus coasting on a diversified, low-upkeep "mutual fund."

 ​2.4 Defining Your Doctrine: Passives and One-Time Payoffs

 ​Finally, Mission cards dictate your deck's strategic progression through the global Theater System.
-Rather than relying on individual, arbitrary challenges, a Mission's power unlocks automatically as the combined Supremacy Points on the board increase.
+Rather than relying on individual, arbitrary challenges, a Mission's power scales as the combined Supremacy Points on the board increase.

 ​Mission Cards are divided into three chronological escalations:

-Logistics (Theater 1): The card provides its baseline CP salary to fund the early war (0-7 Combined Points).
+Logistics (Theater 1): The standardized 15 CP salary funds the early war (0-7 Combined Points).

-Escalation (Theater 2): A passive doctrine automatically unlocks when the tension rises (8-13 Combined Points).
+Escalation (Theater 2): A passive doctrine becomes available for activation or sustained upkeep via a dynamic runtime CP cost when the tension rises (8-13 Combined Points).

-The Climax (Theater 3): A massive, one-time reward detonates instantaneously when total war is achieved (14+ Combined Points).
+The Climax (Theater 3): A massive, one-time reward can be manually triggered by paying its steep runtime CP cost when total war is achieved (14+ Combined Points).

 ​Consider the Strategic Bombardment mission profile:

-Logistics: Provides 2 CP per round.
-(Heavily taxed due to late-game power).
+Logistics: Players rely on their baseline 15 CP salary.

-Theater 2 Escalation: Your units with 'Far Range' have \+1 Attack.
+Theater 2 Escalation: Your units with 'Range 3+' have +1 Attack (3 CP Upkeep).

-Theater 3 Climax: Immediately inflict 'Impact 1' on up to 5 different units your opponent controls.
+Theater 3 Climax: Immediately inflict 'Impact 1' on up to 5 different units your opponent controls (5 CP Cost).

 ​If an architect selects this Mission, they are actively choreographing a late-game combo.
-The deck must include efficient 'Far Range' units to exploit the Theater 2 passive, but the true goal is surviving until Theater 3\.
-The moment the global board hits 14 combined Supremacy Points, this Mission will automatically detonate, crippling the opponent's board.
+The deck must include efficient artillery units (Range 3+) to exploit the Theater 2 passive, but the true goal is surviving until Theater 3.
+The moment the global board hits 14 combined Supremacy Points, this Mission can be manually detonated for 5 CP, crippling the opponent's board.
 Deck building is no longer about fulfilling micro-objectives; it is about managing the chronological pacing of the war.

-​Part III: Assembling Your Arsenal \- Synergy and Archetypes
+​Part III: Assembling Your Arsenal - Synergy and Archetypes

 ​With the strategic foundation of the Mission package laid, the architect can now turn to the selection of Play Cards.
 This is the process of assembling a synergistic force of Units, Assets, Events, and other cards that can effectively execute the doctrine defined by the Missions.
 This selection process is best guided by an understanding of established deck archetypes and the powerful keyword synergies that exist within each domain.